-The blade of the Karahawk features VG-10 steel that is ground to a razor sharp edge.
+The blade of the Karahawk features VG-10 steel that is ground to a nearly razor sharp edge.
 The G10 handle scales are perfectly contoured to fit any size hand and allow for complete control.
 The pocket clip is expertly designed to be utilized for either left or right handed individuals.
-It can be drawn in the blink of an eye and put into action just as quickly by an experienced and practiced hand.
+It can be drawn in the blink of an eye, nearly as a fast as a fixed blade knife, and put into action just as quickly by an experienced and practiced hand.
 The team at Bone Tactical has tried everything in our power to cause a failure in this blade, from training in the combat type scenarios it was designed for to being used as a utility knife.
-I personally have used it for everything from cutting 3/4 inch Amsteel rope to demonstrating knife fighting techniques on pork analogs in said training scenarios.
-I can honestly say that not only did it perform flawlessly but I also was amazed at the ability to hold an edge after all the abuse we put it through.
-We here at Bone Tactical can confirm that this blade with definitely meet and exceed all your personal defense and combat needs.
+K11 has used it for everything from cutting 3/4 inch Amsteel rope to demonstrating knife fighting techniques on pork analogs in said training scenarios.
+We can honestly say that not only did it perform flawlessly but we're also amazed at its ability to hold an edge after all the abuse we put it through.

 Spyderco Karahawk Karambit – Emerson Wave